WeiShaoD/neuroimage-menu/docs/source/Hippo_seg_manual/Medial_Temporal_Lobes_Landmarks/landmarks.rst

 LANDMARK 4: THE FIRST SLICE CONTAINING DENTATE GYRUS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After identifying the hippocampal head on 2-3 slices (depending on the brain you are segme$ subfields of the hippocampus.
-At this point, the hippocampus will look thicker than previo$ have smoothed out.
-This is the first slice of the dentate gyrus (DG) and, by extension, ot$ should be visible, separating hippocampal cornu ammonis area 1 (CA1) from DG.
-Note that in$ ammonis area 3 (CA3).
+After identifying the hippocampal head on 2-3 slices (depending on the brain you are segmenting and the quality of the T2 scan) you will start to see subfields of the hippocampus.
+At this point, the hippocampus will look thicker than previous slices and the superior digitations of the hippocampus will have smoothed out.
+This is the first slice of the dentate gyrus (DG) and, by extension, other subfields of the hippocampus.
+Finally, a darker C-shaped band should be visible, separating hippocampal cornu ammonis area 1 (CA1) from DG.
+Note that in the OAP protocol, we do not distinguish between DG and cornu ammonis area 3 (CA3).

 .. image:: mark11.png